aliraeisdanaei/Compiler/README.md

 # compiler

-This project was created to better understand the concepts data structures and computational theory.
+This project was created to better understand the concepts of data structures and computational theory courses.
 It includes the following:
 1. ADT & implementation of a stack & queue.
 2. A Reverser of Queue that uses a stack to check that the stack & queue are working properlly.